-In the scene where Andy Serkis' character is first introduced, he makes a reference to a magic trick where you guess the item in a person's pocket.
-This is the exact same trick that fooled Serkis' character Gollum in The Hobbit: An Unexpected Journey.
+When Andy Serkis' character is first introduced, he makes a reference to a magic trick where you guess the item in a person's pocket.
+This is the exact same trick that fooled Serkis' character Gollum in The Hobbit: An Unexpected Journey (2012).

 Root, the on-stage double of Angier (Hugh Jackman), announces that he has played Faust and Caesar in the past.
 Both were famously portrayed on stage as men destroyed by their own ambition, as Angier eventually is.

 Angier's double mumbles a few lines from a speech while rehearsing on stage before his first performance.
-What he's saying is actually the words of Harry Percy (Hotspur) from William Shakespeare's Henry IV, when called to appear before the king and explain his failure to turn over prisoners after a recent battle in Scotland.
-Apparently Hugh Jackman has used this speech in previous auditions.
-Presumably it was believed that having the double deliver a few lines from Shakespeare would lend him an actorly air, as his character is in fact a dissolute stage actor.
+What he is saying is actually the words of Harry Percy (Hotspur) from William Shakespeare's Henry IV, when called to appear before the king and explain his failure to turn over prisoners after a recent battle in Scotland.
+Apparently, Hugh Jackman has used this speech in previous auditions.
+Presumably, it was believed that having the double deliver a few lines from Shakespeare would lend him an actorly air, as his character is, in fact, a dissolute stage actor.